DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of one group of two warrior orcs figures

-*One Group of Two Orc Figures*
+*One Group of Two Orc Figures.*

 > Image of the orc group portrait in the app

-*Orc Group Portrait in App*
+*Orc Group Portrait in App.*

 To perform an attack, the hero chooses an item to attack with.
 The item must have a stat icon in the upper-left corner of the card:

-> Image of an item card showing the stats icon in the upper-left corner of the card
+> Image of an item card and an arrow pointing to a circled stat icon on the upper-left corner of the item card

 > Image of 5 stat icons available for the user which look like the 5 elements

 The hero also must choose one enemy group that is in range.
 If an enemy group is in the same space as the hero, that enemy group is in range.
 Enemy groups in spaces adjacent to the hero are also in range if the hero is attacking with an item card that has the ranged (icon of a right-pointed dart with a white-shape right-pointed arrow in it) icon in the upper-right corner.

-> Image of item card displaying the ranged icon in the upper-right corner of the card.
+> Image of an item card and an arrow pointing to a circled ranged icon on the upper-right corner of the item card

 After the hero chooses an item and an enemy group, they resolve an attack test against that enemy group.
 Tests are described later in "Tests" on page 10.